Holism in ministry

 1. How does the concept of holism in ministry challenge the traditional emphasis on "saving souls" as the primary goal of missionaries?

 2. In what ways did Jesus exemplify a holistic approach, addressing individuals' spiritual and physical and mental well-being?
-How can missionaries today learn from His example?
+What can missionaries today learn from His example?

 3. Why might it be important for missionaries to view individuals as whole persons rather than separating their physical, emotional, and spiritual aspects?
 What might be some unintended consequences of overlooking the holistic nature of human beings in ministry?